Living street

-A living street is a street designed with the interests of pedestrians and cyclists in mind by providing enriching and experiential spaces.
+A living street or residential street is a street designed with the interests of pedestrians and cyclists in mind.
 Living streets also act as social spaces, allowing children to play and encouraging social interactions on a human scale, safely and legally.
 Living streets consider all pedestrians granting equal access to elders and those who are disabled.
 These roads are still available for use by motor vehicles; however, their design aims to reduce both the speed and dominance of motorized transport.
 The reduction of motor vehicle dominance creates more opportunities for public transportation.

 Living Streets achieve these strategies by implementing the shared space approach.
 Reducing demarcations between vehicle traffic and pedestrians create a cohesive space without segregating different modes of transportation.
 Vehicle parking may also be restricted to designated bays.

 These street design principles first became popularized in the Netherlands during the 1970s, and the Dutch word woonerf (lit. residential grounds) is often used as a synonym for living street.